evadne/gen_magic/README.md

 end
 ```

-Obviously, it will be more ideal if you have wrapped `GenMagic.Server` in a pool such as Poolboy, to avoid constantly starting and stopping the underlying C program.
+Obviously, it will be more ideal if you have wrapped `GenMagic.Server` in a pool, to avoid constantly starting and stopping the underlying C program.

 ## Notes